Yertle the Turtle and Other Stories: Adaptations

 Although Yertle the Turtle and Other Stories has not been directly adapted, several characters from the book have appeared in other media.
-Yertle is a main antagonist in the 1996–1998 television series The Wubbulous World of Dr. Seuss (performed by Anthony Asbury), and in Lynn Ahrens and Stephen Flaherty's Broadway musical Seussical, Yertle serves as a judge and Gertrude McFuzz acts as Horton's love interest.
+Yertle is a main antagonist in the first season of the 1996–1998 puppetry television series The Wubbulous World of Dr. Seuss (performed by Anthony Asbury), and in Lynn Ahrens and Stephen Flaherty's Broadway musical Seussical, Yertle serves as a judge and Gertrude McFuzz acts as Horton's love interest.
 The story was also turned into a dance number in the 1994 film In Search of Dr. Seuss.

-The only notable adaptation of "Yertle the Turtle" is a cartoon "The Turtle King", made by Kievnauchfilm in 1988.

-Yertle the Turtle and Other Stories is a 1992 animation directed by Ray Messecar and narrated by John Lithgow (later released and cropped to widescreen format on Blu-ray part of Who's Who in the Dr. Seuss?).
+Yertle the Turtle and Other Stories is a 1992 animation directed by Ray Messecar and narrated by John Lithgow.

 The Red Hot Chili Peppers adapted the story in the song "Yertle the Turtle" on their second album, Freaky Styley, released in 1985.

 In 1961, RCA Camden Records released "Yertle the Turtle and Other Stories" with the three stories on the A side and "Bartholomew and the Oobleck" on the B side.
 The liner notes state "set to dramatic action personally by "Dr. Seuss" with music featuring Marvin Miller".